dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ActionName<t1, ..., t_m>(v1, ..., v_n)
 ```

-where the `t`s are the template arguments and the `v`s are the value arguments.
+where the `type`s are the template arguments and the `v`s are the value arguments.
 The value argument types are inferred by the compiler.
 For example:

 ```cpp